Starting an Organization at CNU

 Complete the application (be very descriptive)

-Submit your application to the front desk in the Office of Student Activity
+Submit your application to the front desk in the Office of Student Activity (DSU 330)

-What are hearings?
+What are grant application presentations?

-How do I prepare for a hearing?
+How do I prepare for a grant presentation?

 Make sure to provide the Appropriations Committee with all price quotes of items and why this event is important to the CNU community